 The cheapest filing option is the free option.
 It lets you file your federal return and all state returns for free.
 The catch is that this options works for just basic returns.
 The major forms that it supports are the 1040, Schedule EIC for the earned income tax credit and Schedule 8812 for the Additional Child Tax Credit.
 You can also use this form with some other common tax forms: Form 1099 (B, DIV, INT and R), 1098 (E and T) and 1095 (A and B).
 Filing other forms will require you to upgrade to a paid plan.

-Paid plans range from $49.99 to $104.99 for federal filing.
+Paid plans range from $29.99 to $84.99 for federal filing.
 All state filing costs $36.99 per state, with the paid plans.
-Most filers can get away with the Deluxe option, which costs $49.99 and includes software for maximizing tax deductions.
-If you do freelance work or own a small business, you’ll likely need to upgrade to the Self-Employed plan, which costs $104.99.
-Despite these listed prices, H&R Block frequently runs sales, especially during tax season.
+Most filers can get away with the Deluxe option, which costs $29.99 and includes software for maximizing tax deductions.
+If you do freelance work or own a small business, you’ll likely need to upgrade to the Self-Employed plan, which costs $84.99.
+These are the prices currently listed, all of which have already been slashed.

 One standout feature for H&R Block is its physical stores.
 If you don’t want to file your return online, stop by one of its 10,000+ tax offices in the U.S. The tax professionals there will be able to walk you through your filing.
 Filing in person starts at $69 for federal returns.
 Alternatively, you can work with an H&R Block tax professional without visiting a store by paying for the Tax Pro Go service, which allows you to upload your tax documents and then have a tax pro do the work for you.
 There’s also Tax Pro Review, a paid service where a tax professional will review your return for you before filing.